NBA Rumors: Three Agents ‘Fully Expect’ Kyrie Irving To Opt Out And Leave Celtics In 2019, Per ‘Boston Herald’

 — Variety (@Variety) July 19, 2018

 Based on Bulpett’s report, it seems like Kyrie Irving and the Celtics will continue their partnership for the next couple of years.
-As of now, it is hard to imagine why Irving will consider leaving the Celtics, knowing that they are currently the team expected to fully dominate the LeBron James-less Eastern Conference next season.
-The Celtics are currently one of the rising teams in the league, who, despite not having Irving and Gordon Hayward in the playoffs, reached the Eastern Conference finals and force a Game 7 against James and the Cleveland Cavaliers.
+As of now, it is hard to imagine why Irving would consider leaving the Celtics, knowing that they are currently the team expected to fully dominate the LeBron James-less Eastern Conference next season.
+The Celtics are currently one of the rising teams in the league, who, despite not having Irving and Gordon Hayward in the playoffs, reached the Eastern Conference finals and forced a Game 7 against James and the Cleveland Cavaliers.

-The return of Irving and Hayward is expected to make the Celtics a more dangerous team, especially if Jayson Tatum, Jaylen Brown, and Terry Rozier continue to show improvement and become a legitimate superstar in the league.
+The return of Irving and Hayward is expected to make the Celtics a more dangerous team, especially if Jayson Tatum, Jaylen Brown, and Terry Rozier continue to show improvement and become legitimate superstars in the league.
 Though the Golden State Warriors are still the top favorite team to win the NBA championship title next season, a healthy Celtics’ roster will surely give them a huge problem in their third consecutive title defense.
 If they succeed to dethrone the Warriors, there is a higher possibility that Irving will re-sign with the Celtics in 2019 free agency.